 Dr. Morris was intensively trained in both inpatient and outpatient settings using evidence-based treatment and assessment to address a wide range of internalizing and externalizing disorders in children, adolescents, and adults.
 She specializes in Dialectic Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT), Parent Management Training (PMT), and Exposure and Response Prevention (ERP).
 Her current clinical areas of interest are OCD and other anxiety disorders, mood disorders, sleep difficulties, and comorbid medical issues.
 Her mission in private practice is to help college students navigate young adulthood and children and adolescents overcome emotional and behavioral challenges.

 Dr. Morris has an active and direct therapeutic style, which can be described more like coaching than traditional psychotherapy.
 She likes to infuse humor and irreverence throughout her work, disarming her clients and keeping the difficult process of confronting one’s issues as engaging and interesting as possible.
 Her approach is evidence-based and oriented towards problem-solving in an effort to increase motivation and reduce barriers that keep clients stuck and miserable in ineffective patterns in their lives and relationships.

-When not in session, Dr. Morris enjoys spending time with her diabolical German shepherds and therapy tortoise, Dr. Shelby.
+When not in session, Dr. Morris enjoys spending time with her diabolical German shepherds.
 She has also been known to spend too much time at the beach collecting seashells, crossing things off her bucket list, and a variety of other misadventures.
 After all, isn’t that the point, a life worth living?